Subscribe To This Site

 2) *You can use light red kidney beans or pinto beans or a mixture, if you prefer.

-3) **If you like “hotter” refries, you can add more chilis to your taste.
+3) **If you like “hotter” refries, you can add more or hotter chilis to your taste.
 This recipe is for a milder version.

 4) If you want a smaller amount, you can cut the recipe in half and still have a good result.
 The chilis and spices can be adjusted according to your taste.
 For instance, you can cut the recipe in half and still use a whole can of green chilis.